cdungca/document-classifier/README.md

 We will be using DummyClassifier as our baseline model.
 The accuracy for our baseline model is **38.46%**.

-Here are the results using different combinations of model, feature extraction (CountVectorizer and TfidVectorizer), default, and best parameters
+Here are the results using different combinations of model, feature extraction (CountVectorizer and TfidVectorizer), and hyperparameters

 ### Bag-of-words using CountVectorizer